Do you suffer from...

-Enema, suppositories and laxatives do have their benefits and uses however they do not provide a substitute for colonic irrigation.
-Enemas and suppositories are useful for emptying only the rectum (the lowest 8 to 12 inches of the colon) - colonic irrigation helps to clear far deeper into the colon.
+Enema, suppositories and laxatives do have their benefits and use however, they do not provide a substitute for colonic irrigation.
+Enemas and suppositories are useful for emptying only the rectum (the lowest 8 to 12 inches of the colon).
+Colonic irrigation helps to clear far deeper into the colon.
 Laxatives are designed to relieve temporary constipation.
 However, optimum colon cleansing is achieved most effectively by colonic irrigation.

 Won't a colonic get rid of all the beneficial bacteria in my colon?